Here Are The World's Most Expensive Billionaire Homes.

 Total Purchase Price: nearly $130 million in December 2012

 The hedge fund titan purchased four side-by-side properties totaling eight acres on the ocean.
-Three lots tout houses while the fourth was already torn down; the entire swath of property was once used as a single estate
+Three lots tout houses while the fourth was already torn down; the entire swath of property was once used as a single estate.

 Value: estimated $200 million to construct